Shuffle/Shuffle-docs/docs/troubleshooting.md

 # Troubleshooting
-Documentation for troubleshooting known issues in Shuffle.
+Documentation for troubleshooting and debugging known issues in Shuffle.

 # Table of contents
 * [Force stop executions](#how_to_stop_executions_in_loop)